heliflight3d/heliflight-configurator/README.md

 ## Languages

-Betaflight Configurator has been translated into several languages.
+HeliFlight Configurator has been translated into several languages.
 The application will try to detect and use your system language if a translation into this language is available.
-You can help [translating the application into your language](https://github.com/betaflight/betaflight/tree/master/README.md#Translators);
+You can help [translating the application into your language](https://github.com/heliflight3d/heliflght/tree/master/README.md#Translators);

 If you prefer to have the application in English or any other language, you can select your desired language in the first screen of the application.